zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/connect-dbs/connect-dbs.md

     - Copy `MDS-Client` plus  the `Public IP Address` to the notepad

-2. Copy the public IP address of the active MySQl Database Service Instance to your notepad
+2. Copy the private IP address of the active MySQl Database Service Instance to your notepad

     - Go to Navigation Menu > Databases > MySQL
      ![](./images/db-list.png " ")